zapier/visual-builder/docs/_embed/elements.md

 > *Note:* The `html_id` parameter must point to a valid element `id` on the page you wish to be the direct parent of the embed.

 Using React or another client-side rendering library?
 See documentation on how to integrate with these here: [https://platform.zapier.com/partners/zap-templates#support-for-react](https://platform.zapier.com/partners/zap-templates#support-for-react).

+> If you prefer to have a video overview of the Zap Template Element, see below
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xWwECaAfdPo" title="Embedding the Zap Template element video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Zap Manager Element
 ![](https://zapier.com/partner/_next/image?url=%2Fpartner%2Fimg%2Fzap-manager%2Fpreview2-dark-large.png&w=1920&q=75)